ucsf-wynton/wynton-website-hpc/docs/hpc/software/sbgrid.md

 address 0x2b3a8b234ccd, cause 'illegal operand'
 ```

-it most likely ended up on a x86-64-v1 or x86-64-v2 compute node,
+it most likely ended up on a x86-64-v2 compute node,
 while the program required something newer.
 To avoid this from
 happening, specify the [`x86-64-v=<level>` resource] to request a
 compute node with x86-64-v3 or newer.
 Either specify command-line